Undergraduate and Graduate

 All applicants must demonstrate that they have enough funds to afford all expenses for at least their first year of study.
 Students will be required to submit a Financial Verification Form in addition to official documentation from their bank.

-A declaration of finance is not required at the time of admission, but is required before an I-20 is issued.
 Please submit a formal written statement or an official bank statement certifying that either you or your sponsor has sufficient funds (that is, no less than the US dollar amount required for undergraduate expenses) on deposit to insure full payment of expenses for your first year at UW-Stout.

-Submit an official bank statement certifying that you or your sponsor has sufficient funds on deposit (in US dollars) to ensure full payment of expenses for your first year of graduate study.
+Please submit an official bank statement certifying that you or your sponsor has sufficient funds on deposit (in US dollars) to ensure full payment of expenses for your first year of graduate study.
 Refer to Estimate of Expenses to see current amount required.

 5. Official/Attested Academic Records